danjgale/danjgale.github.io/_posts/2020-08-02-on-hearing-loss.markdown

 layout: post
 title: "On hearing loss"
 date: 2020-08-02
-description: My experience with an invisible disability in academia
 ---

 As a departure from the existing posts here focused on neuroimaging and programming, I want to take time to share my experience of being in academia with my congenital hearing loss.